Our Skin Cancer Prevention Programme exists to ensure no person with albinism dies of skin cancer

 A study at one of our clinic sites showed presentations of skin cancer to have reduced by 85.7% since our first visit.

 With over eight hours of intense sunlight a day, East Africa is one of the hottest places on Earth.
 Without the protective pigment melanin, people with albinism are highly vulnerable to skin cancer.
 Inadequate skin screening provision, lethally slow rates of diagnosis and an appalling lack of sun protection education, sunscreen, wide-brimmed hats and protective clothing have given epidemic prevalence to this otherwise preventable disease.
-Available estimates suggest fewer than 10% of people with albinism in Tanzania survive skin cancer to reach the age of 40.
+One estimate suggests fewer than 10% of people with albinism in Tanzania survive skin cancer to reach the age of 30.

 SKIN CANCER AND ALBINISM